Red Light Therapy for Postpartum - Natural Support for Recovery

 What is the best way to heal postpartum?

-The best approach to recover from postpartum is to rest, consume healthy foods, stay hydrated, and seek assistance when needed.
+The best approach is to rest, consume healthy foods, and stay hydrated.
 Gentle exercise, emotional support, and follow-up care with your physician also contribute significantly.
+Red light therapy can be a valuable addition to this routine.

 Who cannot use red light therapy?